 There are an insane amount of sheep and cows.
 We went through Taupo and saw some nice waterfalls, but they were more like rapids in a river.

 Most people see New Zealand by driving it.
 There are lots of Camper Vans with people traveling across the country.
-We did a hybrid tirp where we would fly into a main hub city and then make excursions from there.
+We did a hybrid trip where we would fly into a main hub city and then make excursions from there.

 The Maori Meeting and Sharing of Qi